 This guidance was developed and approved by Cal/EPA and CDFA in 2004 for the management of animal mortalities on farms and ranches under a declared emergency (PDF).
 Intended for use by dairyman, ranchers, feedlot operators, poultry farms and other confined animal facilities when normal rendering services have been suspended or there is a declaration of emergency (either local or state).

-- For current heat issues affecting the state, visit California Emergency Management Agency's (CALEMA) Heat Preparedness site.
+- For current heat issues affecting the state, visit California Office of Emergency Services's (Cal OES) Heat Preparedness site.

 - Draft Guidelines for Emergency Composting of Cattle Mortalities (Iowa State University).